tomsorenge/tomsorenge/README.md

 - 💞️ I’m looking to collaborate on ...someday, surely, maybe, a little

 Application creation beginner.<br/>
-I have only written simple scripts.
+I can only write simple scripts.

 I'm trying FlauUI to control external applications from C#.<br/>
 I am learning to create my first Windows desktop application using MAUI.<br/>